‘The Bachelor’ Spoilers: ‘Women Tell All’ Heats Up With Demi Burnett, Courtney Curtis Drama

 The Bachelor spoilers for Tuesday night’s “Women Tell All” special suggest that viewers will get to see quite a bit of contestant Demi Burnett.
-She may not have captured Colton Underwood’s heart, but she generated a lot of buzz among the show’s fans and it sounds as if that will be the case again during this “WTA.”
-Not only will Demi bring some laughs, it seems she’ll do battle again with fellow contestant Courtney Curtis again.
+She may not have captured Colton Underwood’s heart, but she generated a lot of buzz among the show’s fans — and it sounds as if that will be the case again during this “WTA.”
+Not only will Demi bring some laughs, it seems she’ll do battle again with fellow contestant Courtney Curtis.

 Demi went hard after Colton this season, but he ultimately eliminated her when she made an unannounced visit to his room while traveling abroad.
 The Bachelor viewers will remember her for her aggressive antics, her quirky sense of humor, and for some of the battles she had with fellow bachelorettes in the house.
 At one point, that included butting heads with Courtney Curtis.

-As Newsweek broke down earlier this season, things got intense as Courtney started ranting about not getting time with Colton and subsequently lashed out at Demi.
-Curtis insinuated that Burnett was immature and Demi fought back by saying Courtney was rude.
+As Newsweek detailed earlier this season, things got intense as Courtney started ranting about not getting time with Colton.
+She subsequently lashed out at Demi.
+Curtis insinuated that Burnett was immature, and Demi fought back by saying that Courtney was rude.

 Things escalated from there, with Demi eventually telling Colton that Courtney was a “cancer of the house.”
 After that, Curtis told Underwood that Burnett wasn’t on the show for the infamous “right reasons.”